Homemade Chai Latte Bundt Cake

 • Preheat oven to 350°F and grease a 10 inch bundt pan.

-2 ½ cups all purpose flour, ¾ teaspoon baking powder, ¼ teaspoon baking soda, ¾ teaspoon salt, ¾ teaspoon ground cinnamon, ¾ teaspoon ground cloves, ¾ teaspoon ground ginger, ¾ teaspoon ground cardamom, ¼ teaspoon ground black pepper
+• In a medium bowl, whisk together 2½ cups all purpose flour, ¾ teaspoon baking powder, ¼ teaspoon baking soda, ¾ teaspoon salt, ¾ teaspoon ground cinnamon, ¾ teaspoon ground cloves, ¾ teaspoon ground ginger, ¾ teaspoon ground cardamom, and ¼ teaspoon ground black pepper until it is well mixed and lump free.

 • Add ⅓ of the flour mixture to the butter and egg mixture, then half of the buttermilk mixture.
 Alternate adding flour and buttermilk, mixing until just combined and smooth, until all of the ingredients are incorporated.